alokranjan06/alokranjan06.github.io/index.md

 <p style="font-size:16px"  align="justify" class="ex1">
-I am a PhD Candidate in the <a target="_blank" rel="noopener noreferrer" href="https://economics.illinois.edu/"> Department of Economics </a> at the <a target="_blank" rel="noopener noreferrer" href="https://illinois.edu/"> University of Illinois Urbana-Champaign. </a> I hold a BS and MS in Economics from the <a target="_blank" rel="noopener noreferrer" href="https://www.iitk.ac.in/"> Indian Institute of Technology Kanpur.</a> My research interest lies in State and Local Public Finance, Political Economy and Labor Economics.
+I am a PhD Candidate in the <a target="_blank" rel="noopener noreferrer" href="https://economics.illinois.edu/"> Department of Economics </a> at the <a target="_blank" rel="noopener noreferrer" href="https://illinois.edu/"> University of Illinois Urbana-Champaign. </a> I hold a BS and MS in Economics from the <a target="_blank" rel="noopener noreferrer" href="https://www.iitk.ac.in/"> Indian Institute of Technology Kanpur.</a> My research interest lies in Local Public Finance, Political Economy and Labor Economics.

  <br>
  <br>